 Go to the Apple page here to become familiar with the Apple Push Notification Service.

-To use APNS you will need a Certificate file (a .cer file), a push Private Key (a .p12 file) and a Private Key Password from Apple.
+To use APNs, you need a Certificate file (a .cer file), a push Private Key (a .p12 file), and a Private Key Password from Apple.
 Instructions on how to do that can be found here.

 Google is replacing GCM with a similar service called Firebase Cloud Messaging (FCM).
 For more information on FCM, click here.

-Go to the Google page here to become familiar with Google Cloud Messaging for Android.
+Go to the Google page here to become familiar with Google Cloud Messaging for Android™.

-The following steps shows a different method of creating GCM API Keys:
+The following steps show a different method of creating GCM API Keys:

 com.adobe.cq.mobile.weretail.outdoorsapp.
 (If that does not work, try again with “test.test”.)